memgraph/starlink/blog-post/blog-post.md

 ```
    MATCH (s:Satellite) RETURN s;
 ```
 Now we can try out something more interesting.
-Let us return all the satellites that are visible from London.
-To be more specific, we are returning all the relationships of type `VISIBLE_FROM` that a node with the label `City` and with the property name equal to London has.<br />
+Let's return all the satellites that are visible from *London*.
+To be more specific, we are returning all the relationships of type `VISIBLE_FROM` that a node with the label `City` and with the property `name` equal to *London* has.<br />
-The Cypher query looks like this:
+The query looks like this:
 ```
    MATCH (c:City {name: "London"})
    -[r:VISIBLE_FROM]-(n) RETURN c, r, n;